Skip to Content

 • Pop the hood on each car and locate the batteries.

-• Be sure that your jumper cables are unwound and untangled.
+• Make sure your jumper cables are unwound and untangled.

 Step #2 Connect the Jumper Cables